MediaComem/comem-webserv/DOMAIN-MODEL.md

 They have (at least) the following properties:

+* `status` - String, "new", "inProgress", "canceled" or "completed", the status of the issue:
+  * Defaults to "new" when the issue is created
+  * Change from "new" to "inProgress" to indicate that a city employee is working on the issue
+  * Change from "new" or "inProgress" to "canceled" to indicate that a city employee has determined this is not a real issue
+  * Change from "inProgress" to "completed" to indicate that the issue has been resolved
 * `description` - (Optional) String, 1000 characters max, a detailed description of the issue
 * `imageUrl` - (Optional) String, 500 characters max, a URL to a picture of the issue
 * `latitude` - Number, the latitude (part of the coordinates indicating where the issue is)
 * `longitude` - Number, the longitude (part of the coordinates indicating where the issue is)
 * `tags` - Array of Strings, user-defined tags to describe the issue (e.g. "accident", "broken")
 * `user` - User, the user who reported the issue
+* `createdAt` - Date, the date at which the issue was reported
+* `updatedAt` - Date, the date at which the issue was last modified